Davphla/awesome-epitech/README.md

 - [Terminal Timeline](https://github.com/MathiDEV/epitech_productivity_tools/tree/main/terminal_timeline) - Allow you to access to your Epitech's timeline from the terminal.

 #### Intranet related (Use old Epitech token system, not working anymore)
-- [Intrabot](https://github.com/BastienBoymond/IntraBot) :x: - A Discord bot to get your Epitech's information on discord.
+- [Intrabot](https://github.com/BastienBoymond/IntraBot) :wrench: - A Discord bot to get your Epitech's information on discord.

 #### Navigator extension (Chrome/Firefox)
 - [MyEpitech percentages](https://github.com/alwyn974/MyEpitechExt) - See your Epitech's percentage.